 Note: Primitives that overlap/intersect other primitives or polygons (line type 3 or 4), provided that the overlap is small, are considered acceptable.
 The intention is not to force part authors to in-line primitives.
 However, there may be some cases where it is better to use (say) a 3-8cyli and a quad than a 1-2cyli; case-by-case decisions are left to the parts review process.

-Lines (line types 2 and 5) should not use colour 16.
+Lines (line types 2 and 5) must use colour 24.

 Header Meta Commands

 Official parts must conform to the Official Library Header Specification.

 Only the following meta commands are permitted in the body of official parts:

 - All meta commands specified in Language Extension for Back Face Culling (BFC)

 - All meta commands specified in Texture Mapping (!TEXMAP) Language Extension

 Back Face Culling (BFC)